zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### C. Lab Electronic Storage

 All grad students and postdocs should install the **[Box Drive](<http://www.box.com>)** application and receive an invitation to edit the ZamanianLab shared Box folder.
 All students and staff of the University of Wisconsin-Madison receive Box cloud storage at no cost through their university e-mail accounts.
-The shared folder will be used to store lab protocols in a common format and reading materials and resources relating to our research. **DO NOT** delete shared folders while your local computer is set to sync as this will delete data across all devices.
+The shared folder will be used to store important lab data, scripts, and documents. **DO NOT** delete shared folders while your local computer is set to sync as this will delete data across all devices.
 Do not use spaces in file names, unnecessarily long file names, or vague file naming systems that obscure contents.
 The primary storage folders are described below:

-- ``/Data/`` This folder should be used to neatly preserve original files and raw data output from various lab and campus instruments (e.g., subfolders ``/Gels/``, ``/Sanger/``, ``/qPCR/``), common assays and projects with small data footprints (e.g., subfolders ``/Ce_assays/`` and ``/RNAi_experiments/``), as well as minimally processed 'big' data outputs (e.g., subfolders ``/Genomics/`` and ``/RNAseq/``).
+- ``/Data/`` This folder should be used to neatly preserve original files and raw data output from various lab and campus instruments (e.g., subfolders ``/Gels/``, ``/Sanger/``, ``/qPCR/``), common assays and projects with small data footprints (e.g., subfolders ``/Ce_assays/`` and ``/RNAi_experiments/``), as well as minimally processed 'big' data outputs (e.g., subfolder ``/RNAseq/``).
 Other subfolders will be created to represent different project-specific data types where necessary, with strict guidelines for file nomenclature.
 These folders have clear organization and naming conventions that need to followed.

 - ``/LabMembers/`` Individual lab folders are provided for members of the lab to store their research-related documents.
 These individual folders should be used to preserve processed data, protocols in the process of optimization, writing (manuscripts, fellowships, and grants), and any computer programs or scripts written to carry out preliminary analyses.